 - Affinity for natural history and interest in expanding knowledge of ecotourism, Alaska and Alaska tourism experience

 Prepares and presents hearty, delicious family-style meals.
-Various responsibilities include: baking, dinner cook, breakfast cook and prep cook.
-It is essential that this person possess a strong ability to work positively in a team environment.
+Various responsibilities include: baking, assisting the dinner and breakfast cooks, as well as doing some prep cook work.
+It is essential that this person possesses a strong ability to work positively in a team environment.
 Previous cooking experience required.
-Pay is DOE.

 Assists Lodge Managers with boat and building maintenance and repair, as well as construction.
-Mechanical and construction experience necessary.
-Strong preference given to candidates who have professional experience with micro-hydro, solar, or other off-grid power systems, boat and outboard maintenance or operation, strong construction trade skills or advanced medical certifications.
-Pay is DOE.
+Mechanical and construction experience are required.
+Strong preference given to candidates who have professional experience with micro-hydro, solar, or other off-grid power systems, boat and outboard maintenance or operation, strong construction trade skills or advanced mechanical certifications.

 Guiding and Outdoor Leadership

 Natural History Hike/Kayak Guide

 Supports AWA Trip Leaders and guides with naturalist responsibilities while guests are at KBL.
 Also leads activities such as hiking and sea kayaking for independent lodge guests as well as an independently-designed evening program.
 Must have interpretation background and Wilderness First Responder or higher certification.
 Experience in sea kayaking or rafting class III white water (or higher) is a plus.
 Our guides also act as deckhands on our USCG inspected vessel.
 As such, applicants must pass a pre-employment physical and drug screen and participate in a random drug screening program as required by the United States Coast Guard and Alaska State Parks.
 Pay is DOE.

 - Previous experience in operation of vessels in inclement weather and seas.
 Alaska experience a plus.